-Approximately 40% of Brockport's 2017 crew members were returning members from the 2016 field season, with these returning members' areas of expertise spread out across the various sampling groups.
-The remaining 60% of the crew received new crew-member training by Brad Mudrzynski, Dr. Douglas A. Wilcox, and Dr. Chris Norment, and all passed training requirements.
-Additionally, all crew-members passed mid-season QA checks performed by Brad Mudrzynski and Dr. Chris Norment.
+Three of Brockport's 2018 crew members were returning members from the 2017 field season, with these returning members' areas of expertise spread out across the various sampling groups.
+The new crew members received new crew-member training by crew chief John Bateman, PIs Dr. Douglas A. Wilcox and Dr. Christopher Norment from The College at Brockport, and QA manager Dr. Valerie Brady from University of Minnesota Duluth with assistance from Dr. Joe Gathman, University of Wisconsin River Falls.
+The new crew members all passed training requirements.
+Additionally, all crew-members passed mid-season QA checks performed by Dr. Douglas Wilcox and Dr. Christopher Norment.